LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 In Textron Inc. To Contact The Firm

 Telephone: (877) 247-4292 or (212) 983-9330

 The lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of all those who purchased Textron common stock between January 31, 2018 - October 17, 2018 (the "Class Period").
 The case, Building Trades Pension Fund of Western Pennsylvania v.
-Textron Inc. et al., No. 1:19-cv-07881 was filed on August 22, 2019 and has been assigned to District Judge Denise L. Cote.
+Textron Inc. et al., No. 1:19-cv-07881 was filed on August 22, 2019.

 The lawsuit focuses on whether the Company and its executives violated federal securities laws by making false and/or misleading statements and/or failing to disclose that: (1) end market sales of Arctic Cat products were slowing, resulting in a massive glut of old Arctic Cat inventory on dealers' floors; (2) in order to clear out this old inventory, the Company provided significant price discounts, which negatively impacted Textron's earnings; and (3) as a result, Textron's positive statements about Arctic Cat's business, operations, and prospects lacked a reasonable basis.